MustafaMerie/React-coding-challange/gridy/README.md

 ### Getting Started

-First, make sure that you are in the directory, then run the development server:
+First, make sure that you are in the root directory, then run the development server:

 ```bash
 npm run dev